akshatamohanty/akshatamohanty.github.io/reads/_posts/2024-01-06-on-writing-well.md

 - Fresh imagery is good taste; simple homey words with clear meaning
 - Remember the uses of past when you tell your story

+## Enjoyment, Confidence and Fear

+- You have to jumpstart yourself, motivate yourself, get over the fear.
+- With each rewrite, you insert more personality into your work.
+- How to fight fears - write about what interests you, what you enjoy.
+- "Dying is no big deal.
+Living is the trick."
+- To be interesting, be interested.
+- Learning is a tonic.
+- If you write about stuff that you are interested in, you will automatically sound interesting
+- Listen to yourself for - "That's interesting"

 # What I love about this book?

 - The book itself is an example of all it teaches.